 Google Drive is the latest entry in the cloud backup and storage game.
 They offer mad amounts of storage at unbelievably reasonable prices, but they still fairly suck as bad as any of their competitors, and we just have to ask them; why?

-On my test system, and I’m running Windows 7, the app takes up 68-94% of my CPU… that’s too much.
+On my test system, and I’m running Windows 7, the app takes up 68-94% of my CPU, and I have a CPU that can handle modern games… needless to say, that’s too much.
 Surely you updated everything I’m hoping to store a good week or two ago, and even if there are still files to be saved, why would you thusly hog my system resources so dickish-egregiously.
 It just doesn’t make any sense.

 Even Microsoft applications have learned enough to let users view the ongoing status.
 I can’t tell if it’s still running properly, uploading, updating, or just plain crashed.
 Is my system half-way updated?
 Is it running a few files a minute, a few minutes a file, or just not doing a darn thing?